auth-global/self-documenting-cryptography/README.md

 Most notably, the Global Password Prehash Protocol (G3P) proposes affixing a metaphorical property tag to password hash functions, so that being able to compute the correct password hash function implies knowledge of the tag.
 If you can crack a self-documenting password hash, you have to know where to report it stolen.
 If you don't know where to report it as stolen, then you shouldn't be able to crack it.

 This in turn implicates the topic of cryptoacoustics, which is the art of transmitting [signals](https://en.wikipedia.org/wiki/Signal) in the [medium](https://en.wikipedia.org/wiki/Transmission_medium) of cryptographic state changes in ways that are easily decoded and understood by observers, and that maximize the _minimum obfuscation overhead_.
-This is overhead imposed by the most efficient tag obfuscation attack that would be secure against a good reverse engineer.
+This is overhead imposed by the most efficient tag obfuscation attack that would be secure against the best reverse engineers.

 Cryptography more typically depends on the property that if you know a key, then you can compute a cryptographic function.
 Cryptoacoustics depends upon the converse: if you can compute some cryptographic function, then you know (part of) its key.
 When this proposition holds, that part of the key can be used to convey a message.